proyash-saha/ventori/README.md

 # Ventori
-An iOS app that helps manage small scale inventory.
+An iOS app that helps manage inventory.

-Note: Project in progress.